georgercarder/MemoryMappings/README.md

 You can define and use mappings in memory in solidity using this library.
 Don't trifle with writing to storage when you need a mapping.

-Not audited.
+Not audited or analyzed for gas-efficiency.
 Use at your own risk.

 ### example